WenFuLee/CS-766-Computer-Vision/index.md

 <div>
     <p align="justify">
     We survey the literature works.
-The latest one is from siggraph 2017 (see Fig3), which is based on  deep neural network.
+The latest one is from SIGGRAPH 2017 (see Fig3), which is based on  deep neural network.
     </p>
 </div>